 Will my classes transfer in?

 No more than 66 semester credit hours may be transferred in from a community college, junior college or other two-year institution.
 Transfer courses from regionally accredited institutions with a grade of C or higher will be posted to your ACU records and may count toward graduation if the credits are appropriate.
 ACU will post transfer courses at the same level they were taken at a previous institution.
 ACU accepts only work comparable to work offered at ACU.
 Grades for transfer courses are not calculated in your GPA at ACU.

 You are encouraged to check out the Texas Common Course Numbering System for more details on course compatibility.
-You also may contact your admissions counselor to request a free transcript evaluation for the most accurate assessment of course compatibility.
-You admissions counselor will help you determine how many Bible, exercise science and other ACU-specific courses you may be required to take.
+Please fill out our free transfer credit evaluation form.
+Your admissions counselor will help you determine the quickest path for you to graduate from ACU.
 Learn more

 How can I get involved on campus?

 As a new student, you must attend either Passport (entering fall students) or Welcome Weekend (entering Spring students), our orientation programs for first-time ACU students.
 At orientation, you'll have the opportunity to develop close relationships with fellow, new ACU students, faculty and staff.
 You can also participate in extracurricular activities and get involved in any of the nearly 100 student-led organizations on campus.
 Learn more

 Yes!
 Whether for two weeks, the summer or an entire semester, in England, Germany or Uruguay, with ACU or as a part of a CCCU "Best Semester" program, all ACU students are encouraged to participate in study abroad.
 Learn more